Skip to content

 Gamepad Support Controller/gamepad input ⭐⭐ Intermediate

-Input Layers Priority-based input routing (for UI) ⭐⭐⭐ Advanced
+Input Layers Priority-based input routing for UI ⭐⭐⭐ Advanced

 Key Concepts

-Framework Property
+The Input Framework Property

 public class GameScene : Scene